 In the Library URI field, check the location of the staging version of your Experience Platform Launch library.
-AEM populates this field automatically.
+Experience Manager populates this field automatically.

-For illustration purposes only, this step will use Experience Platform Launch libraries that are deployed to Adobe CDN.
+For explanation purposes only, this step uses Experience Platform Launch libraries that are deployed to Adobe CDN.

 Check to make sure that the auto-populated library URI (Uniform Resource Identifier) is not malformed.
 If necessary, fix it so that the URI represents a protocol-relative URI.
 That is, it starts from a double forward slash.

-Your Staging page should look similar to the following.
-Note that the Archive and Load Library Asynchronously options are not set:
+Your Staging page likely appears similar to the following.
+The Archive and Load Library Asynchronously options are not set:

 Near the upper-right corner, click Next.